 These days, people are a lot more conscious of trying to save the planet, things are slowly starting to change, but there is more we can be doing.
 While plastic is still being produced and disposed of at an alarming rate, it’s slowly getting easier to go without, especially at home.
 But is it possible to go plastic-free while travelling?

 Yes!
 Here are some products you can use that will help in the fight against plastic:

 Reusable shopping bags

 While most shops now charge for plastic bags, it’s not enough, we need to do more.
 Why haven’t they been banned yet!?
 I swear by these reusable, foldable shopping bags.
-Not only are they reducing your plastic waste, they are small and lightweight enough to pack a few so you’ll never be without.
+Not only are they reducing your plastic waste, but they are also small and lightweight enough to pack a few so you’ll never be without.

 Reusable produce bags

-Have you noticed that most grocery stores want you to put each piece of fruit or vegetable in a separate plastic bag, if it’s not already wrapped in plastic?
-To save money and the environment, you should always try to shop at a local market where you can buy home grown produce!
+Have you noticed that most grocery stores want you to put each piece of fruit or vegetable in a separate plastic bag if it’s not already wrapped in plastic?
+To save money and the environment, you should always try to shop at a local market where you can buy homegrown produce!
 Soi 55 has the perfect shopper, handmade in Indonesia from natural materials.
 You can use the code “SYGY10” for a 10% discount!